 Central to all this, of course, was what Andrew Marvell described as the ‘climacteric’ events of January 1649 when a ruling monarch, Charles I, was tried and executed.
 Before turning his mind to epic poetry, John Milton was engaged to defend this act.
 But after it, all writers needed to find new images and tropes with which to describe entirely novel forms of political authority and to repackage, celebrate, or suppress memories of bloodshed and violence.
 On this module you will read some of this literature by authors from a range of ideological positions and explore how it transformed for good the way established forms of authority in Church, State, and society were imagined.

 To be taught through 1 X 1-hour lecture and 1 X 1-hour seminar.
-Lecture and seminar times to be confirmed.
+Times tbc.

 A Tallis Aspire reading list will be created over the summer.
 For now, please refer to the list of suggested further reading on the syllabus outline.